nmfs-ost/workflows-workshop/Curriculum/Day 2/day_2_md.md

 Each child doc contains pre-determined headers and labels for the author to reference back to throughout the document.
 There are also descriptions within each section that depcit what you should report on throughout the document.
 You can either keep or remove these notes once the document is finished, either way, they will not be included in your final report.

+Child docs are not intended to be rendered on their own, but only from the skeleton as a whole!

 ::: {.callout-important}
 We are advising everyone that if required content is needed beyond the standard guidelines, that it gets placed in the appendix; however we encourage everyone to think about the importance of the content in terms of review for management versus CIE or SSC reveiw.
 :::